 The beauty is that Movim, Mastodon and Lemmy (and all other federated social networks) serve different purposes so I don’t have to choose.
-They can co-exist and enable people to optimize their online social needs.
+They can co-exist and enable people to optimize their online social needs all with free and open source software and all federated.

 Framasoft the non-profit organisation behind PeerTube (and other free software) has started a fundraiser for version 3 of PeerTube.
 They published a roadmap accompanied by a progressive fundraiser over a period of 6 month.
 The current roadmap looks very promising and is divided into four main steps.
 Each of these steps can be fulfilled if a specific financial target has been reached.
 New features and improvements are among others: global search through the Fediverse, moderation improvements and features, playlists and finally live streaming.